ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/internal-messages.md

 For instance, users may indicate the purpose of a simple transfer from their wallet to another user’s wallet in this text field.
 On the other hand, if the comment begins with the byte `0xff`, the remainder is a "binary comment", which should not be displayed to the end user as text (only as a hex dump if necessary).
 The intended use of "binary comments" is, e.g., to contain a purchase identifier for payments in a store, to be automatically generated and processed by the store’s software.

-Most smart contracts should not perform non-trivial actions or reject the inbound message on receiving a "simple transfer message".
+Most smart contracts should not perform non-trivial actions or reject the inbound message on receiving a simple transfer message.
 In this way, once `op` is found to be zero, the smart contract function for processing inbound internal messages (usually called `recv_internal()`) should immediately terminate with a zero exit code indicating success (e.g., by throwing exception `0`, if the smart contract has installed no custom exception handler).
 This will lead to the receiving account being credited with the value transferred by the message without any further effect.

 ### Messages with encrypted comments

-If `op` is `0x2167da4b`, then the message is a "transfer message with the encrypted comment".
+If `op` is `0x2167da4b`, then the message is a transfer message with the encrypted comment.
 This message is serialized as follows:

 Input: